imixs/muluk/README.md

 ## The Configuration

-All you need is a configuration file defining the targets to monitor.
+All you need is a configuration file defining your cluster and the targets to monitor.

     <muluk-dev>